gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 years.
 Compare this to [IBM OS/360](https://en.wikipedia.org/wiki/IBM_System/360), a project with five thousand man-years budget but infected with self-inflicted complexity and feature bloat.
-Both projects consist of an OS and additional tools like compiler, editor etc.
+Both projects had a "similar" scope, namely an OS with additional tools like compiler, editor etc.

 It is one of the best paper's ever written and makes you a better programmer, simply because it changes your way of approaching big software projects and makes you honor simplicity more than ever.

-Wirth's paper is so full of gems, a selection of quotes:
+Wirth's paper is so full of gems, a selection of quotes (all before the agile revolution):

 > Truly good solutions emerge, after iterative improvements of after